 Spending the night at the airport

 Where to rest: The most comfortable seats are found in the International Arrivals Hall of the A terminals and in the boarding area of Terminal C. In addition, the information booths of terminals C and F can provide you with sleeping kits.
-Inside most terminals there are VIP lounges, with options open 24 hours a day.
+Inside most terminals, there are VIP lounges.
 On the other hand, there are private suites between terminals A and B, and a hotel connected with Terminal B.

 Baggage: There are no luggage storage offices inside the enclosure.

 Eating and drinking: Commercial stores close at night.

 Other services available around the clock: ATMs, children's play area, baby changing facilities.

 The Philadelphia Airport Marriott is connected to Terminal B through a sky bridge.
 Inside the hallway between terminals A and B, there are also private rooms from Minute Suites.
 There are many other alternatives nearby, with transfer services for their guests.